nihalhakim/py-osrs/README.md

 Open source.
 Beta open to selected users by demo only.
 Contact the developer for inquiries.

 # Note to Developers
-The code and assets in this repository were made primarily for developers to integrate into server-side applications.
+The code and assets in this repository was made primarily for developers to integrate into server-side applications.
 Scripts and prograns may require root/admin access to the clients operating system.

 # Disclaimer